Examples#

 The code is available at harmonic_oscillator.py.

-python -m edifice examples/harmonic_oscillator.py Main
+python -m edifice --inspect examples/harmonic_oscillator.py Main

 nix run github:pyedifice/pyedifice#example-harmonic-oscillator